 Associate Professor of Department of Health Policy and Management

-Enabling Change Program Director, Harvard Chan School DrPH Program
+Enabling Change Program Director, Harvard T.H.
+Chan School of Public Health, Doctor of Public Health (DrPH) Program

 Associate Professor of Psychology, Harvard Medical School, McLean Hospital

-Dr. Leary is also the Executive Director of Policy Outreach at McLean Hospital and a faculty affiliate at the Program on Negotiation at Harvard Law School.
+Dr. Leary is also the Executive Director of Policy Outreach and of the Center of Excellence in Women’s Mental Health at McLean Hospital.
+She is a faculty affiliate at the Program on Negotiation at Harvard Law School, the Women and Public Program at the Harvard Kennedy School, and the Bloomberg Harvard City Leadership Initiative.
 She has taught courses on negotiation and conflict transformation to undergraduates at Harvard College, to senior executives at Harvard Law School, and to physicians working in high-conflict zones in Thailand and studied Dutch-Muslim neighborhood conflict as a Visiting Scholar at the University of Amsterdam.
-Currently, she is also as a Senior Advisor to the CEO at the National Math and Science Initiative, serving as a thought partner on strategy pertaining to inclusive STEM education.

 As a Robert Wood Johnson Health Policy Fellow, Dr. Leary served for one year as an Advisor to the White House Council on Women and Girls helping to develop and then direct “Advancing Equity,” an initiative focused on cross-sector approaches to improve health, education, and economic outcomes for women and girls of color.
 This work included extensive stakeholder engagement across federal agencies as well as with foundations and external organizations.
-She then completed a five-month fellowship extension at the Office of Management and Budget’s Health Division, where she served as the division lead on the Flint water crisis and worked on the federal response to the opioid crisis, the Zika virus, global health security, and on mental health initiatives.
+She then completed a five-month fellowship extension at the Office of Management and Budget’s Health Division, where she worked on the federal response to the opioid crisis, the Zika virus, global health security, and on mental health initiatives.

 Additional Harvard Affiliations